Barry Barclay: Films

 'guardianship' would form the basis of much of Barry's subsequent work.

 From the 1990s on, Barclay completed The Feathers of Peace, a documentary about the peaceful response by the Moriori people to invasion of the Chatham Islands, as well as The Kaipara Affair, on the wide-ranging implications of dwindling fish populations and the effects from development in the Kaipara harbour.

 His first book was Our Own Image (1990), about his film-making practices and the creation of Indigenous cinema.
-His second book, Mana Tuturu, (2005) makes proposals about Indigenous intellectual property rights.
+His second book, Mana Tuturu: Maori treasures and intellectual property rights (2005), makes proposals about Indigenous intellectual property rights.
+Barclay's book, Mana Tuturu, was listed in Books of Mana as one of the 180 most significant works of Māori-authored non-fiction.

-Recognition and Laureate Award
+Recognition

 In 2004, Barclay received an Arts Foundation of New Zealand Laureate Award.

 In the 2007 Queen's Birthday Honours, Barclay was appointed a Member of the New Zealand Order of Merit, for services to film.

 After his death, Barclay's body was returned to Whangaehu Marae near Whanganui on Wednesday, 20 February 2008.
 His tangi (funeral) was held on Saturday, 23 February 2008.